System Design Space

 Idempotent write operations

-Problem: Retries create duplicates or inconsistent state after transient failures.
+Problem: Retries after network failures create duplicates or inconsistent state.

-Why it matters: Enables safe retries and predictable behavior under network instability.
+Why it matters: Enables safe retries and predictable behavior under partial failure.

 Long-running operation contract

-Problem: Heavy workloads block synchronous flows and degrade API UX.
+Problem: Heavy operations get stuck in synchronous flows and degrade API stability for consumers.

-Why it matters: Separates operation start from result retrieval via explicit status semantics.
+Why it matters: Separates operation start from result retrieval through explicit status semantics.

 Governed deprecation lifecycle

-Why it matters: Allows teams to retire technical debt safely and plan consumer migrations.
+Why it matters: Lets teams retire technical debt safely through managed API deprecation.

 Whitepaper